 If it looks wrong, it probably is wrong

-Whenever you receive an email that looks fishy, it is very likely that it is a phishing mail.
+Whenever you receive an email that looks fishy, it is very likely that it is a phishing email.
 When in doubt, just ask.
-You can find us easily on Twitter, Mastodon, Facebook, Google+ or Instagram, and, of course, via email.
+You can find us easily on Twitter, Mastodon, Facebook, or Instagram, and, of course, via email.

 If you receive a potential phishing email from a Tutanota domain, please forward it to email@example.com.

-Recommended for further reading: Online Security Guide: How to Keep Your Emails Safe from Hackers.
+Recommended for further reading: Email Security Guide: 3 easy steps to keep your emails safe from hackers.